1trickPwnyta/quick-phrase/README.md

 1. Add ip_address column to flagged_tag table.
 VARCHAR 32, allow null, default null.
 2. Add usage tables as defined in Usage Tracking wiki.
 3. Add DEFAULT_DEVELOPER_MODE to config.js in the app.
+4. Add DEFAULT_FRESH_INSTALL = true to config.js in the app.